scroll-into-view/scroll-into-view-if-needed/README.md

     )
   },
 })
-// jest understands that scrolling is a Promise, you can safely await on it scrolling.then(() => console.log('done scrolling'))
+// TypeScript understands that scrolling is a Promise, you can safely await on it scrolling.then(() => console.log('done scrolling'))
 ```